FAQs, Things you should know

 instantly, please complete our online registration form and make payment

-by credit card.
+by electronic bank transfer or credit card.
 Otherwise, you run the risk of having the camp fill up

 before your cheque has been received.